 You could take a college course, which would teach you some of the skills needed to apply for a trainee job.
 Relevant courses include:

-- Level 2 Certificate in Electrical and Electronic Engineering Technology
+- Level 2 Certificate in Engineering

 - Level 3 Diploma in Engineering Technology

 - 2 or more GCSEs at grades 9 to 3 (A* to D), or equivalent, for a level 2 course

 - 4 or 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, for a level 3 course

 You could get into this career by completing a power network craftsperson advanced apprenticeship or a higher apprenticeship for electrical power network engineers.

 - 4 or 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, including English, maths and science

 - 4 or 5 GCSEs at grades 9 to 4 (A* to C) and A levels, or equivalent, for a higher or degree apprenticeship